crypto-org-chain/chain-docs/docs/resources/blocks-and-transactions.md

 Block proposers can get extra transaction fees bonus for the block they have successfully proposed.
 More details can be found [here](https://crypto.org/docs/chain-details/module_overview.html#transaction-fees-bonus) for reference.

 Similar to block rewards, proposer rewards are **not** credited to the account directly.
-This event serve as record keeping purpose only.
+This event serves as a record-keeping purpose only.
 Each validator creator account must explicitly send a [MsgWithdrawDelegatorReward](#_3-msgwithdrawvalidatorcommission) message transaction to collect the rewards.

 | Detail            | Accessor                                                                                                                                                                                                                                                                                           | Type                          |
 | ----------------- | -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | ----------------------------- |